jhonatancruz/DrewEngineeringClub-Website/README.md

-# This is where the Drew Engineering and HackDrew will live
+# This is where the Drew Engineering Club and HackDrew will live